nereazam/Buscador-de-Series-de-Anime/README.md

 ## Funcionalities

-Its a web application to search for anime series, which allows us to select the series as favourites and save them.
+Its a web application to search for anime series, which allows us to select our favourites series and save them.

 Enjoy!